Blaxar/three-rwx-loader/README.md

 - `setWaitFullLoad( waitFullLoad: boolean ): this`

-  - Wether or not to wait for full loading completion before returning the objet, `false` by default (meaning textures are loaded asynchronously).
+  - Whether or not to wait for full loading completion before returning the objet, `false` by default (meaning textures are loaded asynchronously).

   - Set this to `true` for the loader to only return the object once it's fully loaded.

 - `setFlatten( flatten: boolean ): this`

-  - Wether or not to flatten the objet, `false` by default (the object will consist of nested `Group`s).
+  - Whether or not to flatten the objet, `false` by default (the object will consist of nested `Group`s).
 Set this to `true` to get a single `Mesh` holding everything.

   - In both cases: the object will inherit from `Object3D` (which is a common parent of both `Mesh` and `Group`).

 - `setUseBasicMaterial( useBasicMaterial: boolean ): this`

-  - Wether or not to use `MeshBasicMaterial` instead of `MeshPhongMaterial`, `false` by default.
+  - Whether or not to use `MeshBasicMaterial` instead of `MeshPhongMaterial`, `false` by default.

 - `setRWXMaterialManager( rwxMgr: RWXMaterialManager ): this`